 The structure of Broadcom is wider and more stable.
 The company identifies itself as a leader in technology that covers semiconductors, enterprise software, security, AI infrastructure, custom XPUs, and networking.
 Another recent acquisition undertaken by Broadcom was that of VMware in November 2023, and since then, VMware Cloud Foundation became a fundamental private and hybrid cloud stack.
 That is important since it transforms Broadcom’s chip story into a chip-software story.

-The FY2025 revenue is $63.9 billion, PM 39.2%, ATO 1.07, ReOI $19.07 billion, safety PASS, and the market-implied fade growth is 34.7%.
+The FY2025 revenue is $63.9 billion, PM 39.2%, ATO 1.07, ReOI $19.07 billion.
 This is also favorable: revenue is growing since 2022 when it stood at $33.2 billion, also increasing in 2025 when it reached $63.9 billion.
 EBITDA reached to $34.7 billion in 2025 up from $19.2 billion in 2022 and the free cash flow increased to $16.3 billion in 2022 to $26.9 billion by 2025.
 It is a high-quality working story.
 The issue is not quality.
 The question is to what extent the price already has that quality.

 Figure 4.
 Broadcom revenue, EBITDA, and free cash flow (2022–2025).